-At MAPFRE, we've implemented waste management protocols to ensure that the treatment, storage, and removal of waste is being done properly.
+At MAPFRE, both in Malta and at Group level, we've implemented waste management protocols to ensure that the treatment, storage, and removal of waste is being done properly.

 After all, proper waste management shouldn't be taken lightly!
 Adhering to the best practices in waste management can really make a difference in decreasing pollution, conserving energy, paving the way towards a healthier environment, and promoting a brighter, greener future.